 "Nothing tastes better than a delicious hot meal prepared on the spot, after a tough day on the trail.
 Shiri and his crew do just that.
 And he makes Sushi!
 It’s like eating at a mobile Nepali restaurant.”

 LODGING IN KATHMANDU

-Before and after your trek you stay at your own get-away, the Shangri-La Hotel, an oasis in the heart of Kathmandu.
-It has a traditional Nepali atmosphere with state-of-the-art facilities, and a lovely garden where you can relax before and after your trek to Everest Base Camp.
+Before and after your trek you stay at our getaway, the 5-star Marriott Hotel in the heart of Kathmandu.
+It has a modern atmosphere in the ancient bustling city, and is a great place to relax before and after your trek to Everest Base Camp.

 LODGING AT LOWER ELEVATIONS

 Phakding – Namche – Tengboche – Dingboche – Monjo

 Every night along the trail in the Khumbu Valley you stay in comfortable family-run lodges that we have been staying at for many years.
 While the lodges are unpretentious, they provide you with all you need – a bed, a cozy place to rest after a hard day on the trail, and the occasional shower.